By Amy Gorin, MS, RDN

 And if you can't find the green bell peppers, sugar snap peas would also work.
 The important part is that you get to make this cute turkey face for your Thanksgiving dinner!

 These veggies fit into almost anyone's diet, including if you're following a plant-based diet or clean eating plan.
 I can't wait to hear what you think of these Thanksgiving turkey veggie platter ideas.
-Did your kids help you make the easy veggie platters?
+Did your kids help you make the easy Thanksgiving appetizers?

 The best part?
-All the veggies in this recipe can be used raw, so there's no need to use any boiling water for the preparation!
+All the veggies in this party food recipe can be used raw, so there's no need to use any boiling water for the preparation!

-Now, go ahead and pair the veggie platter with a cheese board!
+Now, go ahead and pair the quick and easy crudite platter with a cheese board!

 Helpful Kitchen Tools